The Importance of Being Earnest

-Cecily may hate German diction, but she loves stories.
-She gets so excited when Miss Prism reveals that she has written a three-volume novel.
-And Cecily describes Algernon’s desires to reform himself as "Quixotic," indicating that she’s read the novel by Cervantes in which a man with delusions of grandeur has numerous adventures.
-Like Algernon, Cecily loves a good bit of fiction – and her favorite writer is herself.
+Cecily may hate German grammar, but she loves stories.
+She gets super-excited when Miss Prism reveals that she has written a three-volume novel.
+And Cecily describes Algernon’s desires to reform himself as "quixotic," indicating that she’s read the novel by Cervantes in which a man with delusions of grandeur has numerous adventures.
+Like Algernon, Cecily loves a good bit of fiction—and her favorite writer is herself.

 In her diary, she makes long entries recording romantic events that are entirely fictional.
 We love this one:

 Cecily: Worn out by your entire ignorance of my existence, I determined to end the matter one way or the other, and after a long struggle with myself I accepted you under this dear old tree here.
 The next day I bought this little ring in your name, and this is the little bangle with the true lover's knot I promised you always to wear.

 Algernon: Did I give you this?
 It's very pretty, isn't it?
 (II.215-216)

 The comedy is in all the intricate details—the tree, the ring, the bangle with the true lover’s knot—and the fact that Algernon doesn’t quietly send for a straightjacket.
 In the fantastical comic world of The Importance of Being Earnest, Algy just rolls with it.
 Interestingly enough, Algernon takes Cecily's eccentric behavior as yet another sign that she is the girl for him.

 Not as Sweet as She Looks

 Cecily may be younger, less fashionable, and less sophisticated than Gwendolen, but she can give as good as she gets.
 Check this out:

 Gwendolen: Are there many interesting walks in the vicinity, Miss Cardew?